YouToo Social Media Tentative Conference Outline

 Andrea Rogers, Senior PR specialist, Akron Children’s Hospital

 "Consistency is King – how to shape a brand’s look, feel and tone with each and every post"

 PR pros have a new challenge in social media: telling their organization’s story consistently through 140-character installments and Instagram photos.
 This session will follow a case study to show how the finer points of telling a social story can make all the difference.

 This is a chance for students to ask questions and talk directly with Andrea Weckerle.

 Wrap-up Session - What does it all mean?

-STUDENT-ONLY wrap-up session #2 – “Making this work for you now”
+STUDENT-ONLY wrap-up and Networking session – “Making this work for you now”